GGabi/OjiDB/README.md

  - **Documents!**: A persistence model using Amazon ION.
    - Using C and Rust's FFI.
  - **Readable Documents!**: Optional import/export from/to JSON.
+ - **Embracing Standards**: Support for SPARQL-esque queries.
  - **Background Sorting**: Sorting of data to take place while saving to files.
    - Optimise operations to take advantage of the data being sorted.
    - Background sorting of data during periods of downtime using multi-threading.
  - **Embracing the Future**: A package that compiles to WebAssembly.
- - **The Mask**: An interface layer to allow NodeJS to interact with the package as if it's Javascript.
+ - **OjiJS**: An interface layer to allow NodeJS to interact with the package as if it's Javascript.
    - An NPM package to make this even easier.